Chengdu, Sichuan - general introduction

 Chengdu was the birthplace of the bronze culture, an indispensable part of ancient Chinese history, the starting point of the Southern Silk Road, and the place where the earliest paper currency, called Jiaozi (not the dumpling!), was first printed.
 Today, the city of Chengdu is included among China's first 24 state-approved historical and cultural cities and lays claim to 26 key nationally-protected cultural sites.
 The rich history and abounding cultural importance of Chengdu can be engaged at any of its many historic places of interest, such as the Thatched Cottage of poet Du Fu, the Wuhou Memorial Temple, and Wenshu Monastery.

 The improved land routes and numerous airlines that service this vibrant city make travel to Chengdu a breeze.
 Once you have arrived in the city, there is much to see and do, and after you have enjoyed all the city has to offer, you are only a stones throw from many of China's noteworthy natural landscapes and other areas of interest, such as the beautiful Jiuzhaigou Scenic Area and Huanglong Valley, and the popular Chengdu Panda Breeding and Research Center, which allows visitors to see China's cute national treasures up close.

-In Chengdu, there is something for everyone and certainly something for you!
+Experience one of the best Chengdu City Tours, because there is something to explore for every traveler, adventurer and certainly something for you!